Scusemua/Telegram-Arcade-Game-Bot/README.md

 - Click the correct one **before time runs out** to score a point!
 - A wrong click or timeout ends the game.

+## ⌨️ Speed Words

+You are shown a string of characters.
+You must quickly type an English word that contains those characters before the timer expires.

 ## ♾️ 24 Challenge / 24 Puzzle

 ### 🧠 Gameplay